vastanu/Prasanna/README.md

 - Uploaded <README_Code_Challenge> text file
 - Uploaded Python script file  <codeassignment.py>

-In cmd prompt RUN as below, to get expected output and displays on the screen.
+In cmd prompt RUN as below, to get expected output and displays on the screen

 ./codeassignment.py <enter>